NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 * __Download Data__: Download data that has been uploaded into the project workspace for review or update.
 Data can then be re-uploaded before it is released for access through [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).
 * __Browse Data__: Browse data that has been uploaded to the project workspace to ensure that the project is ready for processing.
 * __Status and Alerts__: Obtain visual cues to easily identify incomplete submissions.
-* __Reports__: Access and download submission-related reports to gain better insight into the status of submitted data.

 ## Key Features